Emperor goose: Description

-APPEARANCE

 The emperor goose has a stout blue-gray body, with spots of black and white, which cause it to have a "scaled appearance".
 Its head and the back of its neck are white and tinged with amber-yellow; unlike the snow goose, the white does not extend to the front of the neck.

 The goose is also characterized by a black chin and throat, a white tail, a pink bill, which is tipped with white, and yellow-orange legs and feet.
 The underside of the emperor goose's wings is gray, unlike the snow goose, which has black and white on the underside of its wings.
 The head of adults frequently turns to a reddish-brown color in summer, due to its feeding in tidal pools with iron oxide.

 Goslings (i.e. young shortly after hatching) are grayish-white colored; unlike adults, their bill is black.
 Goslings are also distinguished from adults by having gray, brown, or black feet and an area of white surrounding the bill for the first three weeks after hatching.

 Juveniles (i.e. immature specimens older than goslings) are mostly gray colored, with a small amount of white on their feathers.
 Younger juveniles have a dark head and neck, with their head being dusty-colored with patches of white.
 However, after October, their head and upper neck turn to mostly white, although they still have scattered darker feathers.
 By the first winter, juveniles have the same coloring and features as adults.

-MEASUREMENTS AND WEIGHT
+Measurements and weight

 Adult males grow to a total length of 26–28 in and females 25.6–27.5 in.

 Other measurements in males, sampled from four specimens in Alaska and California, include a 2.5–2.98 in tarsus (lower leg), a 1.42–1.6 in bill, and a 13.5–15.5 in folded wing.
 These measurements are similar in females, but females have a slightly shorter folded wing of 14.75–15.45 in based on two Alaskan individuals.
 The goose has a wingspan of 119 cm.
 Because of its short wings, it flies slowly, requiring quick strokes.

 Males weigh between 2.766 kg and 3.129 kg.
 They have a mean weight of 2.316 kg, while females have a mean weight of 1.945 kg.
 The average weight of juveniles is 1.165 kg in males and 1.107 kg in females.
 Roughly 5–7.5 weeks after hatching, the goose averages a weight of 2.370 kg and 1.926 kg in males and females, respectively.
 It has a heavy body and short neck compared to other geese.
+Although the species can live to age 25 in captivity, it reaches age 12 in the wild.